GabrielBernard/NeoVim_config/README.md

 This nvimrc uses ryanoasis' nerd-fonts.
 It is necessary to download and install some of those fonts to have access to the icons in airline, NEERDTree, etc.

-I use nvim in my terminal so the non-ascii font must be setup to one of the patch nerd-font for the icons to show.
+I use nvim in my terminal so the non-ASCII font must be setup to one of the patch nerd-font for the icons to show.

 fzf